MohanGuo/Equivariant_Diffusion/blogpost.md

 </p>

 The controlled trade-off between speed and sample quality should be possible with multi-step sampling, however, all attempts to make multi-step sampling work resulted in decreased atom stability.
-We firther discuss the set-up and hypothesise why this did not work in the next section (TBA).
+We further discuss the set-up and hypothesise why this did not work in the next section.

 ### EDM in JAX Results